loculus-project/loculus/docs/src/content/docs/for-administrators/schema-designs.md

 This is a good model if:

--   Each sample (taken from the host) only has one sequence.
+-   Each sample (taken from the host) only has one (possibly multi-segmented) sequence.
 -   For each organism, it is clear which reference genome to use.
 -   There is a proper processing pipeline for each organism.
 -   Most users are only interested in one organism or analyze the organisms independently (e.g., users don’t desire a table containing sequences from different organisms).